Humidifier vs Vaporizer – Which One Do You Need?

 Humidifiers tend to be more home, child, and pet friendly, especially during the flu and cold season as they keep room humidity higher.
 Plus, the issue of safety is not a concern compared to a vaporizer that may be risky due to the hot water it produces.
 But equally, vaporizers can resolve dry air induced health concerns as they also keep moisture balanced in the room, with the option to add medicinal and herbal inhalants for increased benefit.

 Looking at the costs of purchasing and maintaining, humidifiers are more expensive than vaporizers.
 Prices of humidifiers range from $20 to $200, while vaporizers only cost $10 to $100.
 Some humidifiers also require regular changing of filters or wicks, which is an added cost to be considered.
-However, humidifiers tend to be more energy efficient than vaporizers, as the latter involves heating, which requires a lot of energy.
+However, the best humidifiers tend to be more energy efficient than vaporizers, as the latter involves heating, which requires a lot of energy.